0dot0repeating/dakka/docs/cvars/dakka_cl_lesseffects.md

 - Bullet and plasma tracers have their density decrease threefold - the distance between tracer puffs increases from 12 units to 36 units.

-- Channeler trails have their density decrease fourfold - the distance between tracer tracer puffs increases from 8 units to 32 units.
+- Channeler trails have their density decrease threefold - the distance between tracer tracer puffs increases from 6 units to 18 units.

 - Bullet puffs no longer spawn bouncing particles, and plasma impact no longer sparks.